coolOrangeLabs/powerLoadPublic/README.md

 Operating System: Windows 10 and 11

-Installed Programs: Autodesk Vault, coolOrange powerLoad/bcpToolkit V25 ([download](https://www.coolorange.com/powerload-download-page)), Microsoft PowerShell, AutoCAD Mechanical if AutoCAD DWGs and/or Inventor if Inventor files to be analyzed for missing references.
+Installed Programs: Autodesk Vault, coolOrange powerLoad/bcpToolkit V24 ([download](https://www.coolorange.com/powerload-download-page)), Microsoft PowerShell, AutoCAD Mechanical if AutoCAD DWGs and/or Inventor if Inventor files to be analyzed for missing references

 Database: MS SQL Server 2017 or newer

 ## Installation

 1. Download bcpToolkit and run installer.
-You may need to unblock the exe before running the installer.
+You might unblock the exe before running the installer.
 2. Download the Zip-File for your Vault version from the [Release](../../releases) area.
-You may need to unblock the ZIP before extract it.
+You might unblock the ZIP before extraction it.
 3. Extract the Zip-File into a local folder of your choice, e.g. "C:\coolOrange\powerLoad".
+4. If necessary, unblock all .dll Files or Run the script as Administrator (select all files, right click > properties, unblock).
-4. Create a new PowerShell script or use a sample from the [Samples](https://github.com/coolOrangeLabs/powerLoadPublic/tree/main/Samples) folder.
+5. Create a new PowerShell script or use a sample from the [Samples](https://github.com/coolOrangeLabs/powerLoadPublic/tree/main/Samples) folder.

 ## Functions overview